 The Geneva Nature-based Solutions Dialogues aim to facilitate further engagement and discussion among the stakeholders in International Geneva and beyond in the lead-up to a critical year for nature and society.
 The dialogues are convened by the Geneva Environment Network and the International Union for Conservation of Nature (IUCN).

 About the Dialogues

 We are facing a triple planetary crisis – climate change, nature loss and pollution.
 In this context, Nature-based Solutions (NbS) are a powerful ally to address a societal and environmental challenges.
-As per IUCN definition, NbS are actions to protect, sustainably manage and restore natural or modified ecosystems that address societal challenges effectively and adaptively, simultaneously providing human well-being and biodiversity benefits.
+As per the definition of IUCN, NbS are actions to protect, sustainably manage and restore natural or modified ecosystems that address societal challenges effectively and adaptively, simultaneously providing human well-being and biodiversity benefits.

 In the lead-up to a critical year for nature and society, NbS offer an opportunity to address a wide range of urgent societal challenges.
 The year 2021 and the major upcoming negotiations should indeed mark a turning point towards a resilient world for future generations.

-Join the Geneva Environment Network and the International Union for Conservation of Nature in a one-year journey, where experts from all over the world and different sectors will discuss throughout the year how NbS are relevant to various debates ongoing in Geneva.
+Join the Geneva Environment Network and the International Union for Conservation of Nature in a one-year journey where experts from around the world and different sectors will discuss throughout the year how NbS are relevant to various debates ongoing in Geneva.

 About this Session